Advertisment

 Anandibai Joshi: First Woman To Study Western Medicine In The United States

-She was the first woman from the then Bombay Presidency of India to study and graduate with a two-year degree in western medicine in the United States.
-Addressing the community at Serampore College Hall in 1883, Anandibai made her decision of going to America public and stressed on the need of female doctors in India.
+She was the first woman from the then-Bombay Presidency of India to study and graduate with a two-year degree in Western medicine in the United States.
+Addressing the community at Serampore College Hall in 1883, Anandibai made her decision to go to America public and stressed the need for female doctors in India.
 However, after reaching America, her health worsened and she contracted tuberculosis.
 Despite the hardships, she completed her MD and was congratulated by Queen Victoria.
 After returning to India in 1886, she was appointed as the Physician-in-Charge of the female ward at the local Albert Edward Hospital.
 Sadly, she died of tuberculosis on 26 February 1887 (aged 21).

 It is said that her husband encouraged her to study medicine.
 He was actually, obsessed with her education.
 He even beat her once he found her cooking in the kitchen, which was quite uncommon those days.
 She once addressed the lack of women doctors and said, “I volunteer myself as one.”